Howard A. Glickstein Loan Repayment Assistance Program

 Any Touro Law graduate may apply regardless of his/her year of graduation.
 Prior award recipients are eligible to apply in subsequent years.
 Debt qualifying for loan repayment awards consist of all educational debt financed through the Law School Office of Student Financial Services (Stafford, LAL, LSL, etc.).

-Applications should be submitted in December for consideration in the Fall and disbursement by the first quarter of the following year.
+Applications should be submitted by Friday, February 20, 2015 for consideration in the Fall and disbursement by the first quarter of the following year.
 Your application should include a short essay addressing your commitment to public interest law and why loan repayment assistance is required.
 The Law Center reserves the right to ask for a copy of your most recent federal income tax form, a letter from your employer stating position and current salary, copies of bills for all loans listed on the application, and copies of the most recent canceled checks sent in payment for all loans listed on the application.

 Federal Student Loan Forgiveness